Questions And Answers

 Am I too young (or too old) to join?
 You must be 18 to join.
 But there’s no real age limit.
 We all come to a point where we don’t want or can’t do certain physical things anymore.
 But not everybody needs to be a ground pounder (going out into the wilderness on foot).
 We also need drone pilots, communications and computer specialists, ATV and 4×4 drivers.
 And some of us transition into leadership positions or auxiliary roles.

 How much time is required every month?
 We try to keep limit the time to 12 to 15 hours per month (not counting missions).
-We have at least two trainings a month, one business meeting and some class room training.
+We have at class room trainings, video courses and hands-on education, and business meetings.
 Sometimes we have fund raisers or community missions, but we try to balance it in a way that it doesn’t put too much of a strain on individual members.

 What’s in it for me?
 You are not getting paid.
-Wilderness Rescue is strictly a volunteer thing.
-And I guess everybody has a different reason for volunteering.
+What we do is strictly volunteer thing.
+Everybody has a different reason for volunteering.
 Some are tired of wasting time watching TV and want to do something more meaningful.
 Others want to experience a lit bit of real adventure.
 Some of us just want to be able to help.
 Or want to learn interesting new things, get back into shape a bit, looking for new friends.
 Whatever the reason – we do what we do to save lives.
 And that is the most important part.

 Something else I should know?
 Being an “orange shirt” requires commitment.
 Like with every other first responder job, the team must be able to rely you.
 You need to put in the training, get the certifications, show up on missions.
 Everything else we can help you with.